-Unfortunately, to the best of our knowledge, existing provenance tools cannot address the grand challenge above sufficiently due to a number of limitations:
+Unfortunately, to the best of our knowledge, existing provenance tools cannot address the grand challenge above sufficiently due to multiple reasons.
+We summarize three main limitations below:

 First, while the importance of provenance has been well recognized across communities in general (e.g., databases [6]-[10], operating systems (OS) [11], [12], eScience [13]-[17]), there is a lack of concrete understanding of the exact provenance needs of domain scientists, largely due to the variety of data and metadata that could be generated from HPC systems.
 As a result, existing solutions are often too coarse-grained (e.g., whole file tracking without understanding HPC data formats [11]) to help domain scientists effectively, or too specific for one use case (e.g., Machine Learning [18]) to support general needs.